taylor-west/bio_465_structure_function/README.md

 13. Follow the detailed instructions at the top of the function for how to write this code.
 14. The rest of our figure 1 was created with data from `datafiles/muscle_data/alignment.aln` which shows the alignment for the K0 id that was last run.
 15. The tree you generated and the data from this file were put together in Microsoft Word.
 The alignment was spliced and rearranged to show uniprot listed residues, match the order of the tree, and then edited to add aesthetic details.
-16. Uniprot residues
+16. Uniprot residues used for invariant reference in alignment
-    1. K01809: Mus musculus; UniProtID Q924M7; residues Q110, H112, E137, and H276
+    1. Eukaryotes: K01809; Mus musculus; UniProtID Q924M7; residues Q110, H112, E137, and H276
-    2. K00937: Helicobacter pylori; UniProtID O25654; residues N42, Y464, R558, and H586
+    2. Prokaryotes: K00937; Helicobacter pylori; UniProtID O25654; residues N42, Y464, R558, and H586
-17. The above residues are the reference residues and all corresponding invariant residues according to the alignment are used in the figure.
+17. The above residues are the reference residues and all corresponding invariant residues according to the alignment are emphasized in the figure.

 #### **Figure 2**